 - D. When feasible, secondary officers may choose to provide deadly force cover if the alternate means fails to have the desired controlling effect and the animal becomes an imminent threat. - E. In the event that force is used by a member and the animal is injured or there is a reasonable belief the animal was injured, regardless of whether visible injuries exist, members shall make reasonable attempts to ensure the animal receives care for its injuries.
 This may include, but is not limited to: - 1.
 If the owner is on scene or if the officer makes contact with the owner, private treatment or transport to an animal veterinary facility should be arranged. - 2.
 If the officer is unable to contact the owner and MADACC is open, the animal may be conveyed to MADACC or the officer may contact MADACC to have the animal collected and treated.
-If MADACC is closed, the officer shall contact MADACC at for further information or pickup of the injured animal.
+If MADACC is closed, the officer shall: - a.
+Convey the animal to MADACC if the animal is only limping or otherwise not in serious condition.
+The animal will receive medical care when staff arrives in the morning. - b.
+Convey the animal to the VCA Milwaukee Emergency Center for Animals at 3670 S. 108th St. Greenfield, WI (phone 414-543-7387) if the animal is in serious condition that requires immediate care (such as bleeding where sutures are required, or the animal is lateral, in shock, or in need of immediate euthanasia).